Top 5 Ways to Have a Social Life on the GAPS Diet

 5) GAPS Support Groups

 Search for GAPS Practitioners in your area and inquire about their GAPS support groups, where people on the GAPS protocol gather on a consistent basis.
 These groups allow you to share your experiences and serve as a reminder that you are not alone.
-If you cannot find a group in your area, I host a free online support group as well.
-You can click here for more details.

 Giving yourself a foundation for nurturing your relationships and making your social life a priority while on the GAPS protocol will sustain your compliance and contribute further to your digestive healing.
 By communicating your needs with your loved ones your relationships will deepen and become stronger, setting yourself up for healthful success in the future.